-Ljubljana is best to visit during the warm months.
+Ljubljana is best visited during the warm months.
 Basically, any time between April and October would be the ideal time to visit.
-Since Ljubljana truly is one of the greenest cities in Europe, spring may be the most beautiful part of the year.
-The cafes set up terraces along the river bank and the whole city just turns outdoor.
-Make sure to always check out the events and festivities since there are many great concerts and events in Ljubljana at that time.
+Since Ljubljana is truly one of the greenest cities in Europe, spring may be the most beautiful part of the year.
+The cafes set up terraces along the river bank, and the whole city just turns outdoor.
+Make sure to always check out the events and festivities, since there are many great concerts and events in Ljubljana at that time.

 Ljubljana is the capital and the largest city of Slovenia.
-It was titled the Green Capital of Europe in 2016 which makes it one of the greenest cities in the EU.
-And yes, the very center of the city is declared a pedestrian-only zone which makes the whole city even more charming.
-Also being very active student city, Ljubljana has a pretty active cultural scene with loads of great events and concerts.
-Ljubljana is also well known for its rich architectural heritage, especially Art Nouveau buildings and early modern architecture with Jože Plečnik being a leading architect of the movement.
+It was given the title of the Green Capital of Europe in 2016, which makes it one of the greenest cities in the EU.
+And yes, the very center of the city has been declared a pedestrian-only zone, so the whole place is even more charming.
+Also a very active student city, Ljubljana has a pretty active cultural scene with loads of great events and concerts.
+Ljubljana is well known for its rich architectural heritage too, especially Art Nouveau buildings and early modern architecture, with Jože Plečnik being the leading architect of the movement.

-Start your morning in the heart of the city – Prešeren square.
+Start your morning in the heart of the city – Prešeren Square.
 It’s pretty much the city’s central point and the best place to start your walking tour around the Old Town.
-It’s named after France Prešeren, Slovenia’s greatest poet which monument stands at the center of the square.
+It’s named after France Prešeren, Slovenia’s greatest poet whose monument stands at the center of the square.
 Just next to it, you can see the colorful Baroque Franciscan Church.
-Originally, it was painted in red, which is the symbolic color of the Franciscan order, but today faded to salmon-pink color.
-The interior boasts Baroque elements and ornate marble, with the beautifully carved main alter made by Francesco Robba.
+Originally, it was painted red, which is the symbolic color of the Franciscan order, but today it has faded to salmon-pink.
+The interior boasts Baroque elements and ornate marble, with a beautifully carved main altar made by Francesco Robba.
 The entrance is free.

 Pass the Triple Bridge